jingconan/GAD/README.md

 Jing Wang and I. Ch.
 Paschalidis,  "***Robust Anomaly Detection in Dynamic Networks***", Proceedings of the 22nd Mediterranean Conference on Control and Automation
   (MED 14), pages 428-433, June 16--19, 2014, Palermo, Italy.

+Also, recently we have obtained a result accurately approximating the threshold needed by the generalized Hoeffding test (with Markovian assumption corresponding to the model-based method in the package).
+You are welcome to test the 'mb', 'mfmb', or 'robust' method; any feedback is highly appreciated.
+The complete theoretical result will come out soon.
+You are also welcome to test our routine by using the repo [TAHTMA](https://github.com/jingzbu/TAHTMA).
+By the way, the i.i.d. case has been solved recently by other researchers (cf. [J. Unnikrishnan and D. Huang](http://lcav.epfl.ch/files/content/sites/lcav/files/people/jayakrishnan.unnikrishnan/TIT13submitted.pdf)), and we also provide a repo [TAHTIID](https://github.com/jingzbu/TAHTIID) for interested folks to test the performance of their method.

 Installation
 ============